 Using the COUNTIF Function

 The COUNTIF function is a versatile tool for counting cells that meet specific criteria.
 In this case, we’ll use it to count the number of checked checkboxes.
-(See Also: How To Add Numbers Together On Google Sheets)
+(See Also: How To Make A Searchable Database In Google Sheets)

 Syntax: